mabdal03/Investment-Portfolio-System/README.md

 - Output: Button is disabled when there's only one entry in total or there's no entries remaining to go back

 Test Case 21:
-- Functionality: Search page, reset button.
+- Functionality: Search page, reset button
-- Input: Button is pressed.
+- Input: Button is pressed
-- Output: All fields are cleared.
+- Output: All fields are cleared

 5. If I had extra time available, I would:
     - Program a function to change the commision values